 Spice up your gout with some cayenne pepper!

 Cayenne pepper has been used medicinally in China and the Americas for centuries.
-Cayenne pepper can be used to treat many ailments like heartburn, fever, flatulence (helping stimulate the digestive tract) nausea, tonsillitis, migraines, colds and the flu (helping break up and move congested mucus), supports weight loss, is considered a anit-cancer agent, helps blood circulation and prevents factors leading to the formation of blood clots helping reduce the risk of heart attack or stroke which many gout sufferers are at risk of.
+Cayenne pepper may be used to treat many ailments like heartburn, fever, flatulence (helping stimulate the digestive tract) nausea, tonsillitis, migraines, colds and the flu (helping break up and move congested mucus), supports weight loss, may be considered a anit-cancer agent, may help blood circulation and might prevent factors leading to the formation of blood clots helping reduce the risk of heart attack or stroke which many gout sufferers are at risk of.

 It does this by sending chemical messengers from the skin into the joint but it does it differently.
 Its action actually irritates the skin getting rid of the pain messengers making the brain stop from reacting to the pain!
 Mix it into a paste with water or apple cider vinegar and apply it to the affected area.
 You can also purchase Capsaicin cream at your local pharmacy for joint-pain relief.
 Make sure to wash your hands well after using it since it can cause severe pain if you get it in your eyes or on your mouth.

 If you are going to eat cayenne, it is recommended that you combine it with a starchy food.
-If you don’t like eating it, you can take cayenne pepper supplements in the form of capsules or tablets.
+If you don’t like eating it, you can take cayenne pepper supplements found on Amazon in the form of capsules or tablets.
 You can even consume cayenne pepper in the form of a tea if you prefer.
 Whatever you do, please do not forget to consult with your doctor before adding cayenne pepper in your diet since it can interact with other drugs that you may be taking.